-Best estimate of provisions for direct life insurance
+Best estimate provisions for direct life insurance

-The best estimate of the provisions for life insurance business is made at the insurance contract level using unified assumptions for homogeneous groups of life insurance policies.
+Best estimate provisions for life insurance business are made at the insurance contract level using unified assumptions for individual homogeneous groups of life insurance policies.
 These are roughly divided into traditional life (endowment, term life, whole life, life annuities), unit-linked life (guaranteed or not, term life or whole life) and similar-to-life-technique health insurance.
 The calculation is made based on best estimates of future contractual cash flows, including best estimates of all contractual cash flows and of related cash flows such as claims handling costs, administrative expenses and financial income from invested assets covering the obligations arising from insurance contracts.
-The best estimate of the claims provisions for life insurance business is calculated separately.
+Best estimate claims provisions for life insurance business are calculated separately.